-- 1. Go to a specific Flickr picture, and hit the Blog This button located above the picture. - 2.
-Choose the blog from the list to which you want to send the picture. - 3.
-Fill out the title and your post; I often find it helpful to copy and paste the description of the picture into the post.
-Hit Return.
+- 1. Go to a specific Flickr picture and hit the "Blog this" button located above the picture. - 2.
+Choose from the list of the blogs which blog you want to send the picture to. - 3.
+Fill out the title and your post; I often find it helpful to copy and paste the description of the picture into the "your post".
+Hit return.